 Subgroup analysis and meta-regression are the two primary methods for investigating why effect sizes vary across studies in a meta-analysis.
-When your I-squared value is high, indicating substantial heterogeneity beyond what chance alone would explain, these methods help identify which study-level characteristics are associated with larger or smaller effects.
+When your I-squared value is high, indicating substantial explore heterogeneity beyond what chance alone would explain, these methods help identify which study-level characteristics are associated with larger or smaller effects.
 Understanding when and how to use each method is essential for producing informative, transparent meta-analyses that go beyond a single pooled estimate.

 Both methods address the same fundamental question: do effect sizes differ depending on specific study characteristics?
 But they differ in how they model this relationship.
 Subgroup analysis is simpler, dividing studies into discrete groups and comparing pooled estimates.
 Meta-regression is more flexible, using weighted regression to model the relationship between covariates and effect sizes.
 The choice between them depends on the nature of your moderator variables, the number of included studies, and whether your investigation is prespecified or exploratory.